 Global sea levels dropped during ice ages as water froze to form ice sheets, and rose again in warmer times as the ice melted.
 This altered the size of islands and their distance from the mainland.
-Land bridges may even have formed at times.
+Land bridges formed at times.

 Island species are often unique to a particular island, making them vulnerable to extinction.
 They also evolve quicker than non-island species.
 As a result, climate change tends to affect island species to a greater extent and at a faster rate than those on the mainland.
 Island species are on the front line of response to climate change.